 You may be able to get married during your visa processing, if you had applied as de-facto, as soon as you satisfy de-facto requirements at the time of lodgement of your visa application (12 months of living together or have a relationship certificate).
 We strongly recommend that you consult with us before getting married.

-We have summarised a cost estimate for a Partner Visa application as below.
 When you apply for a partner visa, you are taken to have applied for both the temporary and the permanent partner visas together.

 Therefore, you are not required to pay any additional visa fees when lodging your permanent partner visa application.
 However, you will need to make a separate application for the permanent partner visa application.

-Unit 7, 242-224 Caroline Springs Blvd
+Unit 7, 242-244 Caroline Springs Blvd

 Caroline Springs VIC 3023